 Eutrophication mainly arises from the use of nitrate and phosphate fertilizers.
 In a bid to address the phenomenon, composting can be used as a solution.
 Composting is the practice of converting organic matter such as food residues and decaying vegetation into compost manure.

-In compost fertilizer, all the essential elements are broken down and synthesized by the plants thereby not creating the cycle of eutrophication.
+In compost fertilizer, all the essential elements are broken down and synthesized by the plants, thereby not creating the cycle of eutrophication.
 This method of controlling eutrophication is termed as nutrient limitation.

-Big manufacturing companies and municipalities ought to reduce pollution and desist from discharging waste into water systems so as to reduce the amount of toxins and nutrients ending up in the waters that feed the algae and other microscopic organisms.
+Big manufacturing companies and municipalities ought to reduce pollution and desist from discharging waste into water systems to reduce the amount of toxins and nutrients ending up in the waters that feed the algae and other microscopic organisms.

-If industries and municipalities can cap their waste discharge and pollution to a lower level, then nutrient content is reduced in the water systems which can subsequently control eutrophication.
+If industries and municipalities can cap their waste discharge and pollution to a lower level, then nutrient content is reduced in the water systems, which can subsequently control eutrophication.

 Strengthening laws and regulations against non-point water source pollution can substantially control eutrophication.
 According to EPA, non-point pollution presents the most serious challenge in the management of nutrient entry into water systems.
-Controlling nutrient sources therefore results in decreased eutrophication.
+Controlling nutrient sources, therefore, results in decreased eutrophication.

 By minimizing non-point pollution, we are essentially lessening the amount of nutrients entering the aquatic ecosystems.
-The laws should aim at enhancing high water quality standards and zero-tolerance to non-point solution.
+The laws should aim at enhancing high water quality standards and zero-tolerance to the non-point solution.
 With the support of policymakers, citizens, pollution regulatory authorities and the government, it is easy to control eutrophication.

 The world is constantly seeking advanced methods for resolving some of the environmental problems.
-When it comes to eutrophication, the use of ultrasonic irradiation is one such mechanism which has been exploited as an alternative solution to control and manage algal blooming.
+When it comes to eutrophication, the use of ultrasonic irradiation is one such mechanism that has been exploited as an alternative solution to control and manage algal blooming.